MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

     The ProcessOrder method has several distinct responsibilities.
 Each of the corresponding code sections could be extracted into a separate method.

-Understanding the existing functionality and identifying refactoring opportunities will help you create a refactoring strategy that maintains business logic while improving code structure.
+Understanding the existing functionality and identifying refactoring opportunities helps you create a refactoring strategy that maintains business logic while improving code structure.
 The layered architecture already provides good separation of concerns at the project level, but the large ProcessOrder method needs attention.

 ### Identify refactoring opportunities using GitHub Copilot Chat (Ask mode)

 GitHub Copilot Chat's Ask mode is a great tool for analyzing complex code and identifying opportunities for refactoring large methods.
 In Ask mode, Copilot can analyze your code structure and suggest ways to break down monolithic methods into smaller, more focused methods.

-In this task, you'll use GitHub Copilot to evaluate the ProcessOrder method and identify refactoring opportunities that maintain business logic while improving code structure.
+In this task, you use GitHub Copilot to evaluate the ProcessOrder method and identify refactoring opportunities that maintain business logic while improving code structure.

 Use the following steps to complete this task: